 While both investment options will shorten our timeline to financial independence, we are no longer prioritizing reaching FI in the shortest timeline possible.
 In fact, we’re also talking about using our financial freedom to fund more lifestyle changes that could extend our timeline.

 Some may confuse wealth accumulation as the end goal or the destination.
 Many early fioneers target having 25-28.5 times their annual expenses as the goal, some even using charts or graphs to represent their progress toward that goal.

-While we may embrace this metric as a financial definition of financial independence, this is not the end goal for us.
+While we have embraced this metric as a financial definition of financial independence, this is not the end goal for us.

 This is why we think financial independence is both a journey and a destination.
-Figuring our ideal lifestyle is our frontier – both the journey of optimizing parts of our lives while buying our freedom and the destination.
+Figuring our ideal lifestyle is our frontier – both the journey of optimizing parts of our lives while buying our freedom.

-And that’s exciting and motivating all at the same time.
+And that continues to be exciting and motivating all at the same time.